CallismartLtd/smart-woo-service-invoicing/readme.md

 ## Financial Support

-If you find Smart Woo Service and Invoicing Plugin valuable and would like to support our team in providing technical support, continuous improvement, and keeping the plugin free for everyone, you can contribute by making a financial donation.
+If you find Smart Woo Service Invoicing Plugin valuable and would like to support our team in providing technical support, continuous improvement, and keeping the plugin free for everyone, you can contribute by making a financial donation.

 Your support helps us cover development costs, server expenses, and dedicate more time to enhancing the plugin.
 We appreciate any amount you can contribute.

 To make a donation, please visit our [donation page](https://paystack.com/pay/support-smart-woo-dev).

-Thank you for considering supporting Smart Woo Service and Invoicing Plugin!
+Thank you for considering supporting Smart Woo Service Invoicing Plugin!
 Your generosity is crucial to the sustainability and improvement of this project.

 **Tags:** Invoice,Invoicing, Subscription,WHM, WordPress invoicing plugin,